ellyess/PyVWF/README.md

 ## Setup
 ### Download reanalysis wind speed data
-First, download the necessary input  reanalysis data data:
+First, download the necessary input  reanalysis data:
 - NASA's [MERRA-2 reanalysis](https://gmao.gsfc.nasa.gov/reanalysis/MERRA-2/), specifically the [SLV tables](http://dx.doi.org/10.5067/VJAFPLI1CSIV) (M2T1NXSLV).
 The easiest (and most wasteful) option is to use the 'Online archive' link and download the complete files (approx 400 MB per day).
 Alternatively you could use the various subsetting tools available, selecting the DISPH, U2M, V2M, U10M, V10M, U50M and V50M variables, and whatever region and time period you are interested in.
 Good luck, they rarely function correctly!
 - ECMWF's [ERA-5 reanalysis](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=form), for `method_2` this requires: the 100m u-component of wind, 100m v-component of wind and Forecast surface roughness.